plurb/Aetherwynn-Unstable-Isotopes/Classes/Wizard/Wizard Class.md

 **Note:** Necromancy will come with Evil Player Characters expansion, not the Player's Handbook (but will be part of the SRD)

-## Expert of Rituals
-*3rd-Level Wizard Feature*

-You can cast a Wizard Spell as a ritual if that spell has the ritual tag and you have the spell in your spellbook.
-You don't need to have the spell prepared.

 ## Ability Score Increase
 *4th-Level Wizard Featre*